thierryve/TranslateApi/README.md

 To download the full puphpet configuation go to http://puphpet.com and drag puphpet/config.yaml in your browser to upload.
 Extract and copy all files/folders to you project folder.

-When vagrant is install and puphpet config is added go to the project folder, run the following command and grab a coffee
+When vagrant is install and puphpet config is added go to the project folder, run the following command and grab a coffee.

     vagrant up

 The vagrant is automatically installing all the tools you need.
 After the virtual machine is up and running.
+Run:

     vagrant ssh